cogbites in the classroom

 Are you an educator interested in teaching cognitive science and/or science communication to your students?
 Here we’ve listed some ideas for how to incorporate cogbites into your cognition-related courses:

 - Include blogs posts in your course assignments.
-For students new to reading about cognitive psychology, it can be difficult to understand the technical concepts discussed in scientific articles.
+For students new to reading about cognitive science, it can be difficult to understand the technical concepts discussed in scientific articles.
 One way to help your students understand is to read the posts on our blog either by itself or along with the original empirical article (always linked at the top of the post).
 Have your students respond to questions such as:

 - Summarize the major findings from the research you read about.